Dean Beckwith: Sutton United

 Beckwith moved to Sutton United at the start of the 2015–16 season.
 He made his debut on 8 August 2015 on the opening day defeat to Maidstone United, which Sutton lost 2–0.
 He scored his first league goal for the U's after heading in a cross from Ross Stearn in a 3–0 away victory against St Albans City on 5 March 2016.
 He made 36 full and one substitute league appearances and formed an important defensive partnership with fellow centre-back and captain Jamie Collins which helped the U's to only concede 32 league goals across the season, winning the National League South title and ending the season with a goal difference of +51.
 Beckwith was named in the National League South team of the season.

 He scored his first goal with the newly promoted side in the National League in the opening day 3–1 home defeat to Solihull Moors on 6 August 2016.
 On 25 February 2017, Beckwith scored his second in a 3–2 away victory over Torquay United at Plainmoor.

 Beckwith appeared in Sutton's historic run to the 5th round of the FA Cup for the first time ever, including a 3–1 victory over League One side and local rivals AFC Wimbledon in the 3rd round on 17 January 2017 and a 0–2 defeat to Premier League team Arsenal in the 5th round on 20 February.

 He scored his first goal in Sutton's 2017-18 campaign in their opening match, a 2–0 win against Leyton Orient.

 Maidstone United

 On Thursday 8 February 2018 it was announced that Beckwith would join Maidstone united on a 1-month loan.

 Havant & Waterlooville

 In May 2019 it was confirmed, that Beckwith would join Havant & Waterlooville ahead of the 2019/20 season.

 Further non-league

 In May 2021, Beckwith joined Isthmian Premier Division side Cray Wanderers.

 On 31 December 2021, Beckwith, along with former-Cray Wanderers player-manager Danny Kedwell, joined Southern Counties East Premier Division side Chatham Town.

+Coaching career

+In May 2024, Beckwith was appointed assistant manager of Ashford United, once again assisting Danny Kedwell.
+He departed the club alongside Kedwell in January 2025.

+In February 2025, Beckwith was appointed assistant manager to Kedwell once again, joining AFC Croydon Athletic.